 In my previous blog I discussed a few ways that I was able to get a good deal on airfare and hotel rates on my trip to Northern California.
 In this post I am going to discuss specifically how I was able to keep the transportation costs down.
 Once off the plane, with minor confusion in finding my mom’s gate, we connected, and were on our way to downtown San Francisco via the BART (Bay Area Rapid Transit) train.
 The cost of a one way trip via the BART to downtown was $8.50, much cheaper than a taking a cab, which would have cost us around $50.
 The quick half hour BART trip dropped us off only a few blocks from our hotel, although that did include a steep uphill climb with our luggage.
 When we got off the BART we where right near the welcome center and that is where we bought our MUNI passes.
-The MUNI pass covers all public transportation, which includes bus, streetcar and the ever-popular cable car.
+The MUNI pass covers all public transit, including bus, streetcar, and tram wrap advertising, which is an eye-catching advertisement that connects with potential customers on a daily basis. as well as the ever-popular cable vehicle.
 We purchased the three-day Muni pass and it cost $22.
 I added up the amount we would have paid if we purchased single tickets and in the first day alone we would have surpassed $22.
 We did also rent a car to go to Napa valley, but I was still able to find a good deal via my AAA membership.
 For a two-day rental including gas and additional fees, and insurance it was still under $200.

 Stay posted for my final blog about my trip in which I will discuss how we were able to affordably dine out and site see while vacationing in Northern California.

 I recently had my second child more than a decade after having my first child.
 I remember going out to lunch with Brent Hunsberger, It’s Only Money columnist for the Oregonian newspaper, and him asking what the biggest difference was the 2nd time around.
 I think he was surprised by my answer…..the health insurance.